2xs/dec/README.md

    see src/DEC1/README.md

+## Information on modules in src/DEC2

+   see src/DEC2/README.md

 ## Building DEC1 documentation and language specification

 * run './make2file' to create the Makefile, then 'make' to build the project